Stockholm’s iconic architecture, part 6: Markets, squares, and transit hubs

 Östermalm Market Hall

-Östermalm Market Hall (Östermalms Saluhall) is a historic food market in Stockholm, Sweden, celebrated for its high-quality offerings and lively atmosphere.
+Östermalm Market Hall (Östermalms Saluhall) is a historic food market in Stockholm.
+Locals and visitors praise it for its high-quality offerings and lively atmosphere.
 Since opening its doors in 1888, it has established itself as a beloved culinary landmark in the city.

-The hall features a distinctive red brick façade with medieval-inspired design elements, crafted by renowned architects Isak Gustaf Clason and Kasper Salin.
-At the time of its construction, the building’s innovative cast-iron frame was considered groundbreaking, blending functionality with architectural elegance to create a timeless space.
+Architecturally, the hall has a red brick façade with medieval-inspired details, designed by architects Isak Gustaf Clason and Kasper Salin.
+Its cast-iron frame was groundbreaking for the time, combining function and elegance in a timeless design.

 Address: Östermalmstorg 31 (Google maps)